Adding Another Sugar Glider: What You Need to Know

-We get asked this question often- Can I add another Sugar Glider to my cage with an existing single, pair or colony of gliders?
-The answer is sometimes, but not all the times.
-Every Sugar Glider is unique so each scenario will be different.
+One question we get asked often is: Can I add another Sugar Glider to my cage with an existing single, pair, or colony?
+The answer is: sometimes—but not always.
+Every Sugar Glider has a unique personality, and each situation is different.

 Ready to Shop?
 Shop By Pet or Shop By Category